AllGloryToTheHypnotoad/netscan2/README.rst

 - remove ``arp-scan`` and code directly in python
 - add ability to feed a earlier json scan into program and wol to bring up sleeping hosts
 - better documentation
+- add a verbose argument, sometimes it seems like nothing is happening
+- currently not using awake, netaddr, or commands ... need to fix

 Web Server